millarde-txm/naics-search/README.md

 The data loaded into ElasticSearch is persisted into a Docker-managed volume (see it useing `docker volume list`) and will persist between container restarts.

 ## Pre-requisites:
-er, you'll need Docker installed.
+er, you'll need Docker installed and you'll need to give it permission to store data on your local drive.

 Then clone this repo to a local directory and CD into it.

 ## Start services: